microsoft/GoTFlow/README.md

 - **variable**: Stores the output in a variable for use in later nodes.
 - **file**: Stores the output in a file.

-## Dependencies

-To use this project, you need to have the following dependencies installed:

-- Python 3.10 or higher
-- `utils` module for LLM configuration and GPT processing

 ## License